 Press play to hear a narrated version of this story, presented by AudioHopper.

 But I can say with authority—and so should you be saying with equal outrage—that a monopoly platform denying his followers the opportunity to hear an alternate viewpoint is way more dangerous than the potential harm of whatever supposed misinformation he is spreading.
 If it even is misinformation.

 This is scary as fuck and it’s got to stop.

 Twitter’s point of view is that Alex Berenson is not the official arbiter behind the science of this dread disease.
 Well, neither is Twitter.

-When one knows he’s not seeing all points of view, one doesn’t trust the consensus that emerges.
+When one knows he is not seeing all points of view, one doesn’t trust the consensus that emerges.
 These constant analogues that are raised — “should we give equal time to people who believe the earth is flat?” — are disingenuous and dangerous.
 The reason we know and believe the earth is round is because the question was ferociously debated.
-And let’s recall that the close-minded side was on the other side of this question during Galileo’s time period.
-Had the operators of Twitter been around in the time of Copernicus and snuffed out the unpopular, madman view that the earth was round, our understanding of this topic may have evolved very differently.
+And let’s recall that the side favoring what turned out to be true was very unpopular during Galileo’s time period.
+Had the operators of Twitter been around in the time of Copernicus and snuffed out the madman view that the earth was round, our understanding of this topic may have evolved very differently.

 Berenson told the New York Post, “We have reached a dangerous moment.
 Social media companies that have audiences which dwarf any other are now actively censoring reporters at the behest of governments.
 I will continue to fight to get out the truth and am considering all legal options.”